 Edson C. Tandoc Jr. and Ysa M. Cayabyab, of Nanyang Techonological University Singapore, and Jason Vincent A. Cabañes of the University of Leeds (authors not in original order), studied if journalists’ posts on Twitter bear their personal imprints and conceptions about their role as a journalist.

 Researchers did a content analysis for 760 tweets and a survey for journalists who tweeted them.
 They looked at journalists in the Philippines, a country with a vibrant, but contradictory press system and high social media activity.

 Of different role orientations, the ‘detached watchdog’ was the most common, while the ‘opportunist facilitator’ orientation was ranked the lowest.
 Also in terms of role performance, the watchdog role was the most common, the ‘critical change agent’ being the least common.
 Higher earnings of the journalist was found to positivively predict one’s Twitter activity.
 The watchdog and critical change agent orientations also predicted performing the same roles on Twitter.

 “While role orientations are not that influential in shaping organizational outputs such as news, they seem to be influential in shaping individual outputs such as journalists’ tweets”, the authors conclude.

 The article “Bridging the Gap” was published in Journalism Studies and is available on the publisher’s website (abstract free).

-Picture: Blvd Saint-Laurent Staircases by Jason Thibault, license CC BY 2.0, cropped
+Picture: Blvd Saint-Laurent Staircases (link to Massive Kontent) by Jason Thibault, license CC BY 2.0, cropped